mtap-research/PACMAN-charge/README.md

 <img src="./figs/CM5.png" alt="CM5" width="500">

 *  Bader Charges
 Parity plot of partial atomic charges from Bader and PACMAN on the test set (QMOF).
+For the Bader model, use caution with Th-MOF predictions due to just 2 points used in traning set.
+The big error shows in the below figure is `Th`.
 <img src="./figs/Bader.png" alt="Bader" width="500">

 *  REPEAT Charges